kura/blackhole/docs/source/configuration-options.rst

 :Default:
     The primary group of the current Linux user

-Blackhole will set it's process to the value provided with this options.
+Blackhole will set it's process group to the value provided with this options.

 ::